Why 'Off-White' Wool is More Than Just a Colour

 Why is off-white wool popular?

 Off-white is also a popular trend in fashion and design, especially in the recent seasons.
-Off-white can create a minimalist, chic, and luxuriously constructed aesthetic that implies refinement, sophistication, and reality.
+Off-white can create a minimalist, chic, and luxurious aesthetic that implies refinement and sophistication.
 Off-white can also be paired with cool or warm colours to create different moods and contrasts.
-One of the benefits of off-white wool is that it can be layered under light-coloured shirts for warmth and comfort.
+One practical benefit of off-white wool is that it can be layered under light-coloured shirts without showing through.

 Off-white Brass Monkeys Merino Wool Base Layer Under Collared Shirt